 To a quantum tunneling lifeform that lives 10^50 years from now, our stars are just like the sparkling after the fireworks of the big bang.
 From their point of view stars lit up for a instant right after nucleons formed and just to give birth to black holes.
-These black holes are the "stars" for the future quantum tunneling life, which lives on single Hawking radiation photons every few billion years.
+These black holes are the "stars" for the future quantum tunneling life, which lives on a single Hawking radiation photon every few billion years.

 ...because Time plays out on a logarithmic scale.